-Following updated Government Public Health measures, businesses must ensure that they implement the required measures subject to the current Public Health advice, in relation to capacity management at meetings and events.
+Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the level of their specific region, in relation to capacity management at meetings and events.

-Following updated Government Public Health measures, businesses must ensure that they implement the required measures subject to the current Public Health advice, in relation to the capacity of groupings or pods.
+Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the level of their specific region, in relation to the capacity of groupings or pods.
 There is no intermingling permitted between pods.